-UNIVERSITY COMMITTED TO CONFIDENTIALITY.
-13
+UNIVERSITY COMMITTED TO CONFIDENTIALITY.13

 The University is committed to protecting the privacy of all individuals involved in the investigation and resolution of a report of Sexual Misconduct.
-The University also is committed to providing assistance to help students, employees and third parties make informed choices.
+The University also is committed to aiding students, employees and third parties make informed choices.
 With respect to any report of Sexual Misconduct, the University will make reasonable efforts to protect the privacy of participants, in accordance with applicable state and federal law, while balancing the need to gather information to assess the report and to take steps to eliminate Sexual Misconduct, prevent its recurrence and remedy it effects.
+The University will maintain as confidential any accommodations or protective measures provided to the victim, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide accommodations or protective measures.